hashicorp/design-system/website/docs/components/button/partials/accessibility/accessibility.md

 ## Accessibility in engineering

-Years of misuse have muddled the purpose of a button element and a link element, so here is a good rule of thumb to follow:
+Years of misuse have muddled the purpose of a button element vs. a link element, so here is a good rule of thumb to follow:

 If it _goes to URL_, use a link.
 If it does an _action_ (toggle a state, submit a form, etc.), then use a button.